 Incense, vestments, candles are part of the imagery of heavenly worship in the Book of Revelation.
 In the Liturgy we participate while still in this world in the worship of the angels and saints in heaven.
 Many people buy candles and place them in the church as an offering of light to the Lord, who told us to let our light shine.

 Standard prayers and hymns are used rather than extemporaneous or modern ones because they contain the accumulated insights of many centuries of Christians, and most of them are packed with Biblical quotations.
 They are repetitious because that way they become rooted in our minds.
 They are chanted or sung rather than spoken so we are less conscious of the personality of the individual reader.

 How can I join this church?
 We don’t hurry anyone to join; many people “visit” for years.
 But after visiting, if you wish to become a member, speak to the priest.
-Those wishing to be members are received as catechumens (learners), and usually spend at least a year attending the services and learning the Faith.
-Then if they have not already received Christian Baptism they are Baptized, and in any case are Chrismated (anointed with oil as the “Seal of the Gift of the Holy Spirit”) and given Holy Communion, which makes them full members.
+Those wishing to be members are received as catechumens (learners), and usually spend at least a period of time attending the services and learning the Faith.
+Then, if they have not already received Christian Baptism they are Baptized, and in any case are Chrismated (anointed with oil as the “Seal of the Gift of the Holy Spirit”) and given Holy Communion, which makes them full members.